 Various expenses must be met even before a person is determined to be incapacitated.
-Court costs for filing the initial petition to determine capacity will vary by state.
-Just filing the initial petition can range from $45 to $100 or more.
+Court costs for filing the initial petition to determine capacity will vary by state, but just filing the initial petition can range from $45 to $100 or more.

 Fees for physicians, nurses, or social workers must typically be paid as well.
-These professionals will help to determine if the ward is indeed incapacitated.
-The court will appoint them to thoroughly examine the ward, and each will charge a fee for his services.
+These professionals help to determine if the ward is indeed incapacitated.
+The court will appoint them to thoroughly examine the ward, and each will charge a fee for services.

 Family members might actually agree to get involved and become parties to the petition to determine capacity.

-Costs After a Guardianship or Conservatorship Is Established
+After a Guardianship or Conservatorship Is Established

 Who Pays for All This?

-Initial attorney fees at the beginning of the proceeding must often be paid by the guardian or the conservator, although the court might order that the ward's estate reimburse them.
+Initial attorney fees at the beginning of the proceeding must often be paid personally by the guardian or the conservator, although the court might order that the ward's estate reimburse them.

 Some court fees, such as filing fees, might be waived in cases where the ward has limited or no assets or cash, but still other expenses end up being paid by the guardian without reimbursement.
 Costs associated with medical or healthcare are the exception.
 Courts will always make every effort possible to make sure these are paid from the ward's own funds or through state or federal benefits.